dyra-12/cognitive-load-analysis/docs/insights_and_implications.md

 ## 🎯 Final Summary

 > "Behavioral telemetry alone reveals a reliable signature of cognitive load.
 Features such as scheduling difficulty (r = .81), constraint violations (r = .80), and budget stress (r = .80) strongly predict TLX-reported workload.
-Machine-learning models trained on these metrics achieve up to 0.69 F1-score and 0.95 AUC, confirming that cognitive load can be inferred without physiological sensors.
+Machine-learning models trained on these metrics achieve up to 0.82 F1-score and 0.95 AUC, confirming that cognitive load can be inferred without physiological sensors.
 These findings directly translate into adaptive UI guidelines that detect user stress patterns and intervene with simplification, guidance, or automation."

 ---

 **Phase**: 4 — Insight Generation
-**Last Updated**: November 2025
+**Last Updated**: December 2025
 **Status**: Complete